 Thankfully, the area has adopted a much milder demeanor since then.
 In fact, this inclusive community boasts the most LGBT-owned businesses in the city and ties with Chelsea as the neighborhood with the most same-sex households.
 Along Ninth Avenue are several gay bars like Flaming Saddles Saloon and drag shows at Therapy.
 For WorldPride, Hell's Kitchen will host Pride Island, the music festival at the piers along the Hudson River.

 Restaurant Row, the packed street of diverse dining options, lies along West 46th Street between Eighth and Ninth Avenues.
-The best restaurants in Hell's Kitchen include Blue Seafood Bar, Saar Indian Bistro, and the wine bar Dianne & Elisabeth.
-Also located in Hell's Kitchen is SPYSCAPE, the museum that casts each visitor as a secret agent.
+The best restaurants in Hell's Kitchen include Blue Seafood Bar, Saar Indian Bistro, and the new French charmer Le Privé.
+Also located adjacent to Hell's Kitchen is SPYSCAPE, the museum that casts each visitor as a secret agent.

 Just north of Hell's Kitchen is Columbus Circle, located at the southwest corner of Central Park.
 Read more in our guide to The Upper West Side.